patrykpilek/php-for-beginners/README.md

 - [ ] An Introduction to CSS
   - Add styling and formatting to HTML: an introduction to CSS
   - Using CSS frameworks: Bootstrap et al
+  - Add a general layout and style the navigation links
 - [ ] Sending Emails from PHP
 - [ ] Configuration and Error Handling